Kilesa – Relationship to Akusala, Kusala, and Puñña Kamma

 • Most religions teach how to live a moral life.
 They teach how to engage in puñña kamma.
 But even those who try their best are tempted by sensory pleasures and spontaneously engage in pāpa kamma.

-• Both pāpa kamma and puñña kamma fall into the category of akusala kamma that maintain the rebirth process with the Akusala-mula Paṭicca Samuppāda starting with “avijjā paccayā (abhi)saṅkhāra.”
-Those abhisaṅkhāra include puññābhisaṅkhāra involved in puñña kamma.
+• Strictly speaking, both pāpa kamma and puñña kamma fall into the category of akusala kamma that maintains the rebirth process with the Akusala-mula Paṭicca Samuppāda starting with “avijjā paccayā (abhi)saṅkhāra.”
+Such abhisaṅkhāra includes puññābhisaṅkhāra involved in puñña kamma.
 See “Saṅkhāra – Many Meanings.”
 It is critical to understand various types of abhisaṅkhāra.

 8. Therefore, living a moral life (and engaging in puñña kamma) is not enough to stop future suffering in the rebirth process.